gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 the corresponding pragma or aspect is deactivated.
 This pragma overrides the effect of the *-gnata* switch on the command line.
+If the policy is `SUPPRESSIBLE`, then assertions are enabled by default, however, if the *-gnatp* switch is specified all assertions are ignored.

 The implementation defined policy `DISABLE` is like `IGNORE` except that it completely disables semantic